zenglab-regeneration/STAE/README.md

 ```
 ### Data processing
 ```
+#Please note that data processed by this function will be stored in the package and not be return
 dataProcessing(bimr,aimr,bsd,asd,mg,pse)

 #If you don't have a pse file please pass in an empty data frame